Jeffrey Schnapp: Cold Storage

-Among metaLAB's recent experiments is "Cold Storage": an experimental web documentary (or so-called database documentary) made up of over 500 media objects developed in 2013-2015 as an "animated archive" and extension of the volume "The Library Beyond the Book," published in 2014 in the metaLABprojects series by Harvard University Press.
+Among metaLAB's experiments is "Cold Storage": an experimental web documentary (or so-called database documentary) made up of over 500 media objects developed in 2013-2015 as an "animated archive" and extension of the volume "The Library Beyond the Book," published in 2014 in the metaLABprojects series by Harvard University Press.
 The work was directed by Cristoforo Magliozzi and produced by Schnapp.

 futureSTAGE

-Coordinated with Paolo Petrocelli, the director of the Stauffer Academy for Strings in Cremona, Italy, and involving some thirty leading professionals from every walk of the performing arts world, the futureSTAGE project was developed during the years of the Covid-19 pandemic in order to forster innovation in the form of a post-pandemic turn to a "new normal" and to prompt creative and critical reflection on the future of the performing arts, performing arts venues, organizational structures, and policies.
+Coordinated with Paolo Petrocelli, the Head of Dubai Opera in the United Arab Emirates and involving some thirty leading professionals from every walk of the performing arts world, the futureSTAGE project was developed during the years of the Covid-19 pandemic in order to forster innovation in the form of a post-pandemic turn to a "new normal" and to prompt creative and critical reflection on the future of the performing arts, performing arts venues, organizational structures, and policies.
 It has initially assumed the form of the Future Stage Manifesto.

+Storia rapida della velocità

+Awarded the 2025 Premio di saggistica “Città delle rose” (an honor whose prior recipients include Alberto Manguel, Marc Augé, Michail Chodorkovskji, Edgar Morin, and Tzvetan Todorov), the book, available only in Italian, proposes a deep and panoramic history of the human fascination with speed: an "anthropology of speed” that travels across epochs as well as imaginings, technologies, narratives, and neuroscience.
+For the moment, the book exists only in Italian, but editions in other languages, including English, are sure to follow.
+The dust jacket cover reads: "In A Fast-Paced History of Speed, Jeffrey Schnapp spans millennia, cultures, and technologies to explore the profound relationship between velocity and civilization.
+This is not merely a history of technology or transportation, but a fascinating journey into the imagination and sensibilities of modern humanity—-forever poised between the desire for transcendence and the limitations of the body.
+From the Spartan Ladas, who ran so fast he seemed to float through the air, to the cosmic wheels that envelop Dante in the Paradiso; from Thomas De Quincey’s mail coach to the Futurist race cars of Filippo Tommaso Marinetti; from J.M.W.
+Turner fiery portraits of locomotives to Nvidia’s latest superchip— every form of acceleration tells a story of metamorphosis.
+And every transformation carries a promise to surpass the human but also the risk of losing oneself in a world that moves too fast.
+With intelligence and irony, Schnapp reconstructs an anthropology of speed made of bodies, machines, ecstasies, and crashes.
+A book that urges us to reflect on what we are becoming.
+Because in our race toward the future, speed is not just a means—-it is the very measure of what we call progress, power, and existence."